mariadiea/RL-reproducible/index.md

 4. SARSA - Weighted

 ### Environments
 For simplicity, we will focus on single agent, fully observable environments.
 Since we are investigating the Monte Carlo approach which approximates the value of a state-action pair by calculating the mean return from a collection of episodes, we will test the techniques only on episodic environments.
-Thus, we investigate the difference between the sampling techniques on combinations of continuous/discrete environments.

 **Environment 1: Blackjack**.
 The goal of blackjack is to obtain the greatest possible sum of cards without exceed 21.
 All face cards count as 10, while an ace can count either as 1 or as 11.
 All other cards have their usual value.
 A player can request more cards (hits), until he either stops (sticks) or exceeds 21 (goes bust).
 Rewards of +1, -1, and 0 are given for winning, losing and drawing, respectively.
 This environment is originally developed by OpenAI and provided in the Gym toolkit[2].
 More details can be found on the GitHub page of the project.[3]